materialsproject/mp-react-components/README.md

 ### Component Types

+Many components will implement their own TypeScript types or interfaces to reduce errors and improve code readability.
+In some cases, these types are defined directly in the component file.
+In cases where there are many types for a set of components, there may be a `types.tsx` file inside the component folder (e.g. `SearchUI/types.tsx`).

+Most components also have their own props interface defined.
+Note that this interface should usually be uniquely named and exported so that it can be used inside the component's storybook file.

 ### Exporting Components

 Any component that you want to be usable when this library is imported as a third-party node module must be added to the exports list in `src/index.ts`.